How Do People Accept Robot in Public Space? A Comparative Study between Germany and Japan

-To examine cultural differences between German and Japanese participants, a multivariate analysis of variance (MANOVA) was conducted with culture as the independent variable and all measured constructs as dependent variables.
-Box’s M test indicated that the assumption of homogeneity of covariance matrices was violated, $\chi^2(231) = 500$, $p < .001$.
-Therefore, Pillai’s Trace was used as the multivariate test statistic due to its robustness to violations of this assumption.
-The MANOVA revealed a significant multivariate effect of culture, Pillai’s Trace = .323, $F(21, 323) = 7.32$, $p < .001$.
-Welch’s t-tests were conducted to examine group differences for each dependent variable (see Table~\ref{tab:des}).
+To examine country-level differences between German and Japanese participants, a multivariate analysis of variance (MANOVA) was conducted with culture as the independent variable and all measured constructs as dependent variables.
+Box's M test indicated that the assumption of homogeneity of covariance matrices was violated, $\chi^2(231) = 500$, $p < .001$.
+Therefore, Pillai's Trace was used as the multivariate test statistic due to its robustness to violations of this assumption.
+The MANOVA revealed a significant multivariate effect of country, Pillai's Trace = .323, $F(21, 323) = 7.32$, $p < .001$.
+Welch's t-tests were conducted to examine group differences for each dependent variable (see Table~\ref{tab:des}).